Drug Offences in Victoria

 It’s an offence to cultivate a narcotic plant, including seeds or a cutting with or without roots (eg cannabis, opium poppy, coca plant).
 ‘Cultivate’ includes sowing, planting, growing, tending, grafting, dividing, transplanting, nurturing or harvesting.

-The maximum penalty if the cultivation is related to trafficking is $273,006, or imprisonment for 15 years.
+The maximum penalty where the cultivated is related to trafficking is imprisonment for 15 years.

-The maximum penalty for cultivation of a commercial quantity (100 or more plants) is $455,010, 25 year’s imprisonment, or both.
+The maximum penalty for cultivation of a commercial quantity is 25 years imprisonment.

-The maximum penalty for a large commercial quantity is $758,350 and/or life imprisonment.
+The maximum penalty for a large commercial quantity is a fine of 5000 penalty units and/or life imprisonment.

 It is a defence if the person did not know or suspect, or could not be expected to know or suspect, that the plant being cultivated was classified as a narcotic.